 Clagett Sailing, a multi-dimensional program for sailors living with disabilities and mobility issues, for 20 years has hosted sailors from across the world in enjoying friendly competition and camaraderie in the sport of sailing.

 '“We are so excited to let you know that Clagett Sailing, formerly known as The C. Thomas Clagett, Jr. Memorial Clinic and Regatta, has grown from a small five boat regatta in 2003 to a multi-dimensional program which still is fulfilling our original mission.
-Clagett Sailing, as we celebrate our 20th Anniversary, is proud to continue to provide opportunities for sailors with disabilities and those living with mobility issues to elevate their racing skills as they reach towards their individual goals.
-As part of the Clagett Sailing family we wanted you to be among the first to know about this change.”
+Clagett Sailing is celebrating our 21st Anniversary and is proud to continue to provide opportunities for sailors with disabilities elevating their racing skills as they reach towards their individual goals.”

 - Judy McLennan, President, Clagett Sailing